 Non NHS Services

-Som of the doctor may carry out private work classed as non nhs- medical examinations and prepare reports e.g. for life insurance, pre-employment medicals, HGV, PSV and taxi driver licences.
+Some of the doctors may carry out private work classed as non nhs- medical examinations and prepare reports e.g. for life insurance, pre-employment medicals.
+The surgery no longer covers Firearms Licences.

 If you need to have bloods taken as part of this process there will also be a separate charge for these as we are charged by the hospital.